ItisYeWolf17/React-Learning/technical-test-trainne/readme.md

 ## How to Solve It

+### Initializing a React Project from a Vanilla Javascript Setup
 First, you need to create a project using vite.js, to complete this step, you will need to open a new terminal.
 Then, write the next command:

 ```